JoseSK999/floresta-docs/src/ch01-02-chain-backend-api.md

 - `is_in_ibd`, whether we are in Initial Block Download (IBD) or not.
 - `get_unbroadcasted` transactions.
 - `is_coinbase_mature`, given its block hash and height (on the mainchain, coinbase transactions mature after 100 blocks).
-- `get_block_locator`, i.e. a compact list of block hashes used to efficiently identify the most recent common point in the blockchain between two nodes for synchronization purposes.
+- `get_block_locator`, i.e., a compact list of block hashes used to efficiently identify the most recent common point in the blockchain between two nodes for synchronization purposes.
 - `get_block_locator_for_tip`, given the hash of the tip block.
 This can be used for tips that are not canonical or best.
-- `get_validation_index`, i.e. the height of the last block we have validated.
+- `get_validation_index`, i.e., the height of the last block we have validated.
 - `get_block_height`, given its block hash.
 - `get_chain_tips` block hashes, including the best tip and non-canonical ones.
 - `get_fork_point`, to get the block hash where a given branch forks (the branch is represented by its tip block hash).